Urangan, Queensland: Amenities

 The Urangan branch of the Queensland Country Women's Association meets at 19 Pulgul Street.

 Attractions

 Whale watching tours and ferries to Fraser Island depart from the marina at Urangan.

+The Urangan Pier extending almost 1 km into the bay, making it one of the longest piers in Australia.
+It is popular for walking along with spectacular views of the coast and marine life such as dolphins and stringrays.
+Fishing is permitted from the pier with whiting being one of the common fish caught there.

-The Great Sandy Region Botanic Gardens is located in Urangan on a 26 hectare site.
-It houses a collection of about 20,000 orchids.
+The Hervey Bay Botanic Gardens is located in Urangan on a 26 hectare site.
+It houses a collection of about 20,000 orchids and features a Chinese Garden and a labrynth.